 Let’s say you regularly use a hashtag about a local micro-neighborhood, or even a local street that is well known.
 Users may stumble across these hashtags and then voila, your content will now show up in their feed.
 The best part is that since very few people should be using local hashtags, you won’t have much competition.

 You can also add hashtags to your Instagram bio, which can be useful since links are not allowed.
-Local and real estate hashtags work best here of course, but you might also consider creating your own unique hashtag for your personal brand.
+Local and popular real estate hashtags work best here of course, but you might also consider creating your own unique hashtag for your personal brand.